Blaauwberg Therapy Centre, 103 Blaauwberg Road, Table

 For a more comprehensive list of conditions, please CLICK HERE.

-As physiotherapists, Mandy and Karen, most often use a combination of different techniques as this has been proven to be the most effective.
+As a physiotherapist, Mandy most often use a combination of different techniques as this has been proven to be the most effective.
 The practice has electrotherapy machines should they be needed, but the emphasis is on hands-on techniques which research has shown to be best practice.

 Treatment may include the following techniques: